 Irish History

-Established in 1854, UCD is steeped in Irish history and is an institution that has played a key role in the development of modern Ireland.
-UCD's dynamic School of History, the largest in the country, has long played a vital role in leading national debate and research on the evolution of Irish society, culture and politics.
-This MA will involve students working closely with some of the country's most renowned historians of Ireland to continue the tradition of providing context, insight and originality in the research of modern Irish history and its communication to a wide audience.
+UCD’s dynamic School of History, the largest in the country, has long played a vital role in leading national debate and research on the evolution of Irish society, culture and politics.
+This MA enables students to work closely with some of the country’s most renowned historians of Ireland to continue the tradition of providing context, insight and originality in the research of Irish history and its communication to a wide audience.
+Our teaching is informed by a global perspective, situating events in Ireland in an international and comparative context.
+UCD faculty have diverse research interests and our module choices reflect this, ranging from the medieval to the modern period and thematically across histories of religion, the environment, medicine and deviancy, gender and war, and twentieth century Irish society and politics.

 Students will have an opportunity to focus on their own particular areas of interest and be guided by historians with an excellent track record in the teaching and research.

+The MA in Irish History is a 90-credit programme.
+Students take 60 credits of taught modules, including core modules in historiography, archives, and dissemination, and three options.
 The modules offered encapsulate the origins, development and contemporary state of research into Irish history.
+You can follow your own research interests (for example, selecting to focus primarily on the Early Modern period or the twentieth century) and in your choice of topic for their dissertations.
+The 30 remaining credits are allocated to the 15,00 word dissertation.
 Through the dissertation and in house conference, students will have an opportunity to develop and present a significant project based on original research.
 There is a strong emphasis on the use of primary source material, including material from the collections of the UCD archives.
+The dissertation, at the core of the MA, allows you to engage your own research-based interests.
+You will be guided by historians with an excellent track record in the teaching and research.

 Subjects taught

-• Historiography and Historical Debate in Twentieth-century Ireland - HIS42660
+HIS42660 Historiography and Historical Debate in Twentieth-century Ireland Spring 10

 Entry requirements